evanarlian/ml/src/transformer/readme.md

 ```

 # Results
 English to Indonesian translation got about 14.0 and 18.0 SacreBLEU score on test and validation set respectively.
 For the metrics see on [wandb](https://wandb.ai/evanarlian/transformer_mt).
+See all result on `demo.ipynb`, below are some of the example.

-See more on `translate.ipynb`, below are some of the example.
+## Translation
 | English                          | Indonesian (t=0.3)                          | Indonesian (t=1.2)                                        |
 |:---------------------------------|:--------------------------------------------|:-----------------------------------------------------------|
 | The cat sat on the mat.          | Kucing duduk di atas matras.                | ketika menemui kucing itu untuk sebuah melainkan terputus. |